What If Roe Fell?

-Laws that prohibit abortion before a fetus is viable; these laws are unconstitutional under Roe.
+Laws that prohibit abortion before a fetus is viable; these laws were unconstitutional under Roe.
 Gestational age is counted in weeks either from the last menstrual cycle (LMP) or from fertilization.
-Some of these bans are not enforced.

 Laws that prohibit abortion if sought or potentially sought for a particular reason.
-These bans name sex, race, and genetic anomaly as prohibited reasons.
-However, there is no evidence that pregnant people are seeking abortion care because of the sex or race of their fetus.Bonnie Steinbock, Preventing Sex-Selective Abortions in America: A Solution in Search of a Problem, The Hasting Center (2017) Some of these bans are not enforced.
+These bans typically name sex, race, and genetic anomaly as prohibited reasons.
+However, there is no evidence that pregnant people are seeking abortion care because of the sex or race of their fetus.Bonnie Steinbock, Preventing Sex-Selective Abortions in America: A Solution in Search of a Problem, The Hasting Center (2017) .

 Criminalization of self-managed abortion (SMA)

-Some states criminalize people who self-manage their abortion, i.e., perform it outside of a clinical setting.
+Some states criminalize people who self-manage their abortion, i.e., end their pregnancies outside of a health care setting.

 Laws that require pregnant people to receive biased and often inaccurate counseling or an ultrasound prior to receiving abortion care, and, in some instances, to wait a specified amount of time between the counseling and/or ultrasound and the abortion care.
-These laws serve no medical purpose but, instead, seek to dissuade pregnant people from exercising their fundamental right.
-(Some of these laws are not enforced.)
+These laws serve no medical purpose but, instead, seek to dissuade pregnant people from exercising bodily autonomy.

 In 1976, Rep. Henry Hyde (R-IL) successfully introduced a budget rider, known as the Hyde Amendment, that prohibits federal funding for abortion.
 Congress has renewed the Hyde Amendment every year since its introduction.